cardano-foundation/CIPs/CIP-0030/README.md

 * `alg` (1) - must be set to EdDSA (-8)
 * `kid` (4) - must be set to the Ed25519 public key bytes used to sign the `Sig_structure`
+* `"address"` - must be set to the raw binary bytes of the address as per the binary spec, without the CBOR binary wrapper tag

 The payload is not hashed and no `external_aad` is used.